 The kitchen is equipped for even the most demanding of chefs and our dining room comfortably sits 14 around a single refectory table.
-We have an additional dining tablkle that seats a further six.
-Ideal for kids or casual breakfasts.
+We have an additional dining table that seats a further six, ideal for kids or casual breakfasts.

 The lounge is double height and almost the breadth of the house with an open fireplace and three French windows opening onto a terrace and the garden beyond.

 A secluded walled garden to one side of the house has access from the kitchen and is the perfect spot for al fresco dining, be it a casual breakfast or dinner for all.

 Below this the swimming pool shimmers invitingly and another terrace, accessed by a series of French windows, runs the width of the house, offering views over the garden and the valley below.